fentfeen/valorant-triggerbot/readme.md

 1. Temp Spoof ur system with a spoofer
 2. Change account

 SETUP:

-1. Change enemy outline to purple
+1. Change enemy highlight colour to purple
-2. Set as a shoot keybind the letter "K"
+2. Add "K" as a secondary shoot bind

 STEPS TO RUN: